scottlamb/moonfire-nvr/guide/schema.md

 Version 2 adds:

 *   recording of sub streams (splits a new `stream` table out of `camera`)
+*   support for multiple sample file directories, to take advantage of multiple hard drives (or multiple RAID volumes).
 *   records the RFC-6381 codec associated with a video sample entry, so that logic for determining this is no longer needed as part of the database layer.